shanwaz-78/DSA-One-Course-/Bit Manipulation/Bit Masking.md

 #### Q.1. __Find I = 5 Of Given Numbers.__
         8 7 6 5 4 3 2 1 0 (Indexes)
 (i.) => 1 0 0 1 1 0 1 0 1.
-* First make it's mask,let's say we have to find i = 5 then letf shift(<<) the values but make sure you'll start from (left to right) till the index 5;
+* First make it's mask,let's say we have to find i = 5 then letf shift(<<) the values but make sure you'll start from (Right to Left) till the index 5;
 ---
 * 1 0 0 1 1 0 1 0 1.
 * 0 0 0 1 0 0 0 0 0  <= __Made Mask__